 Should I Upgrade to WiFi 6?

 Since WiFi 6 is almost upon us, your organisation needs to consider the benefits of an upgrade.
 If you’re unsure whether to invest in WiFi 6 or not, Extreme Networks’ webinar on Best Practices for WiFi 6 Design & Deployment aims to help.
-It discusses when your organisation should make the jump, when to hold fire and wait, as well as some ideas for improving your current WiFi network while you’re waiting.
+It discusses when your organisation should make the jump when to hold fire and wait, as well as some ideas to improve your current WiFi network while you’re waiting.